SimonevanderGraaf/portfolio/README.md

 Having lived in 6 countries has shaped who I am, both in life and work experience.
 I speak Dutch, English, Spanish and French and I have a broad vocabulary in Flemish.

-#### The tools that I use: Python, SQL, Tableau, PowerBI, Excel and PowerPoint.
+#### The tools that I use: Python, SQL, Tableau, PowerBI, Excel, PowerPoint

 ## Projects
 ### Influenza Season